nestjs/docs.nestjs.com/content/controllers.md

 @Redirect('https://nestjs.com', 301)
 ```

 > info **Hint** Sometimes you may want to determine the HTTP status code or the redirect URL dynamically.
-Do this by returning a `HttpRedirectResponse` imported from `@nestjs/common`.
+Do this by returning an object following the `HttpRedirectResponse` interface (from `@nestjs/common`).

 Returned values will override any arguments passed to the `@Redirect()` decorator.
 For example: